Surely, if you are a financial planner then holding back from giving advice would seem counter-productive, right?

 The fork that many financial advisers will take is to immediately enter ‘problem solving’ mode and start fixing.

-But as this is what most financial advisers do, how does it differentiate you?
+But as this is what many financial advisers do, how does it differentiate you?

 I am not saying never give advice.
 I am pointing out there is an alternative way if you want to deepen client relationships and create more business.